hapax/hapax.github.io/assets/emcc.md

 <span style="padding-left: 20px; display:block">
-(c) Conclude that the most general transformation preserving $s^2 = 0$ is a Lorentz transformation followed by a *uniform scaling*
+(c) Conclude that the most general transformation preserving $s^2 = 0$ is a Lorentz transformation followed by a *uniform scaling*:
 </span>

 $$